sahhollingsworth/redux-store/README.md

 2. Install application dependencies `npm install`.
 Required when when you first set up the project for local development or use OR if any changes are made to the project's dependencies.
 More Node information here.

-3. Start the application with `npm start`.
+3. Start the application with `npm run develop`.
 This will open the app in a new tab in your default web browser.

 ## Technologies
 * [Mongo DB](https://www.mongodb.com/) - The NoSQL database used to support record storage.